 The feast of All Saints can be panic-inducing for parents needing to hurriedly put together a saint costume for their kids.
-Here are a few quick ideas and links for some costumes that you might be able to throw together in a hurry!
+Here are a few quick ideas and links for some costumes that you might be able to throw together easily and with little expense!

 St. Joan of Arc

-Philomena is going to be St. Joan of Arc this year.
-We found a simple tan shirt and floral dress for the French peasant’s garb that came out to $6.50 altogether, and got a breastplate at the dollar store.
+Philomena was St. Joan of Arc last year.
+We found a simple tan shirt and floral dress for the French peasant’s garb that came out to $6.50 altogether from the thrift store, and got a breastplate at the dollar store.

 For the flag I spent $1.09 on a 1/4 yard of blue felt which was actually twice what we needed.